The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Tobacco specific nitrosamines (TSNAs)

-Chemicals in cigarettes cause acne.Lastly, we have the most notorious carcinogen (cancer-causing substance) in cigarettes of them all – tobacco specific nitrosamines.
+Chemicals in cigarettes cause acne.Lastly, we have the most infamous carcinogen in cigarettes – tobacco specific nitrosamines.

 TSNAs are formed during the burning of nicotine and natural alkaloids in the tobacco leaf, and during the curing of tobacco in commercial preparation.
-They have strong links to many types of cancer, including lung cancer, pancreatic cancer, and liver cancer.
+They’re strongly linked to lung cancer, pancreatic cancer, and liver cancer.

 The mechanisms aren’t perfectly understood, but nevertheless, this study, this study, and this study showed that TNSAs could strongly increase free radicals (oxidative stress).